Close×

 Vyckie Vaillancourt, Ferme Chez Vaillancourt

-As a leader in a rapidly expanding industry, Tourisme Laval contributes to the development of Laval as a tourist destination, provides leadership in the reception and promotion of attractions, and acts as a rallying agent for its members and partners in a sustainable development perspective.
+As a leader in a rapidly expanding industry, Tourisme Laval to the development of Laval as a tourist destination, provides leadership in welcoming visitors and promoting attractions, and acts as a unifying force among members and partners, with a focus on sustainable development.

 – 30-